-Live migration for virtual GPUs has arrived, and the technology will help organizations more easily distribute resources and improve performance for virtual desktop users.
+Live migration for virtual GPUs, such as Nvidia vGPU, has arrived, and the technology will help organizations more easily distribute resources and improve performance for virtual desktop users.

 As more applications get graphic rich, VDI shops need better ways to support and manage virtualized GPUs (vGPUs).
 Citrix and Nvidia said this month they will support live migration of GPU-accelerated VMs, allowing administrators to move VMs between physical servers with no downtime.
 VMware has also demonstrated similar capabilities but has not yet brought them to market.